adlnet/xAPI-Spec/xAPI.md

 ###### Details

-A Statement may represent an Activity as the Object of the Statement.
+A Statement can represent an Activity as the Object of the Statement.
 The following table lists the Object properties in this case.

 <table>